You are here

 Whether it’s a new market or an established one, expanding into new territories is an exciting development for operators and suppliers alike.

-For Pragmatic Solutions, this month has seen them certify their platform in both the UK and Sweden - a strategic step that Valli Fragoso, chief product officer at Pragmatic Solutions, sees as bursting with opportunity.
+For Pragmatic Solutions, this month has seen them operating their platform in the UK - a strategic step that Valli Fragoso, chief product officer at Pragmatic Solutions, sees as bursting with opportunity.

 She says: “If you look at platforms or any other products similar to platforms, there’s always fierce competition.
 Everybody wants to get there first and make a good impression.
 In these cases, companies should be able to quickly make decisions and be agile in terms of how they adapt to the regulatory and technical requirements.”